 Of Katsina Gov Radda’s Unshaken Loyalty to Buhari

-Ibrahim Kaula Mohammed writes that Governor Dikko Radda of Katsina state displayed his unshaken loyalty to his mentor, late former President Muhammadu Buhari, as he was committed to mother earth on Tuesday.
+Ibrahim Kaula Mohammed writes that Governor of Katsina state displayed his unshaken loyalty to his mentor, late former President Muhammadu Buhari, as he was committed to mother earth on Tuesday.

 When news reached the Governor that his political father was gravely ill in a London hospital, he did not send emissaries or make grand announcements.
 Like a son who hears of his father’s suffering, he quietly boarded a plane to London, unannounced.
 This was not the visit of a politician seeking favour, but the pilgrimage of a loyal and humble son rushing to the bedside of his mentor.